GraphQL

 Certificate

-A Tenant ID, Client ID, and Scope can be used along with a saved Certificate File and Certificate Password to establish a connection.
+Use a Tenant ID, Client ID, and Scope together with a saved Certificate File and Certificate Password to establish a connection.

 Client Credentials

-A Tenant ID, Client ID, and Scope can be used along with a Client Secret to establish a connection.
+Use a Tenant ID, Client ID, and Scope with a Client Secret to establish a connection.

 Basic

-Users can choose to use their instance url along with their Username and Password to establish a connection.
+Use your instance URL with a Username and Password to establish a connection.

 Bearer Token